 – New Teachers from Cohort 1 Schools: Aiea (1), Leilehua (1), Konawaena (2)

-– Cohort 2 Mentors – Loren Ayresman (King Kekaulike) and Ken Kang (Aiea)
+– Cohort 2 Mentors – Loren Ayresman (King Kekaulike) Alicia Nakamitsu (Aiea) and Darren Kojima (Leilehua)

 What is a Researcher-Practitioner Partnership (RPP) Project?